EduardoMDSousa/Android-klipperscreen-/README.md

 AndroidKlipperScreen
 Step 1 Download and install Klipper Screen Via Kiuah https://github.com/th33xitus/kiauh

+-Note if it is installed just update and check if there is a scean.py file in the klipperscreen folder

 Step 2 Download and install XSDL and Configure.
-Android can use the Play Store https://play.google.com/store/apps/details?id=x.org.server&hl=en_US&gl=US Fire Devices need to Sideload APK called x.org.server.apk listed in the data folder (uploading shortly however here is a direct download link) This version IS required for Fire devices https://sourceforge.net/projects/libsdl-android/files/apk/XServer-XSDL/XServer-XSDL-1.11.40.apk/download After Install open app Youll see SDL splash screen click “CHANGE DEVICE CONFIGURATION” Click Mouse Emulation the Mouse Emulation Mode then Select Desktop, No Emulation
+Android can use the Play Store https://play.google.com/store/apps/details?id=x.org.server&hl=en_US&gl=US Fire Devices need to Sideload APK called x.org.server.apk listed in the data folder (uploading shortly however here is a direct download link) This version IS required for Fire devices https://sourceforge.net/projects/libsdl-android/files/apk/XServer-XSDL/XServer-XSDL-1.11.40.apk/download

+- Tested apps will be available in the APP folder - note on older devices use version .40

+After Install open app Youll see SDL splash screen click “CHANGE DEVICE CONFIGURATION” Click Mouse Emulation the Mouse Emulation Mode then Select Desktop, No Emulation
 Step 3 Time to create the loading script to forward the display to XSDL im doing this in putty to ssh to my PI SSH into PI then move to KlipperScreen folder